mikrono/tModLoaderWiki_kr_ko/Basic-tModLoader-Usage-FAQ.md

 * GOG install: Install as normal, to the same folder as before.

 ## Disable All Mods
 If you are experiencing an issue, it is useful to confirm whether the issue is caused by a Mod or by tModLoader.
-Usually the cause of issues can be determined by reading the error messages in-game or by [Reading client.log](#reading-client.log), but if not, disabling all mods and confirming that the issue still happens or doesn't happen is useful.
+Usually the cause of issues can be determined by reading the error messages in-game or by [Reading client.log](#reading-clientlog), but if not, disabling all mods and confirming that the issue still happens or doesn't happen is useful.

 First, visit the mods menu and click `disable all` (if your issue is preventing you from getting to the main menu, you can either hold the shift key while the game is launching to skip loading mods or find "enabled.json" in the Mods folder in the saves folder and delete it).
 Close tModLoader and launch it again.
 Attempt to replicate the error you experienced before.
 If the error still happens, it is a tModLoader issue and you should try [Getting Support](#getting-support).
 If the error doesn't happen, you will need to use the [Flowchart](#flowchart) to identify the mod causing the issue.
 After

 ## Disable All Resource Packs
 Resource packs can cause issues, disabling all resource packs and then testing again can rule out the resource packs as being the issue.
 To disable resource packs, you can visit the `Workshop->Use Resource Packs` menu and disable all packs.
-If you can't get to that menu, close the game, open up "\Documents\My Games\Terraria\tModLoader\config.json" in a text editor, find the "ResourcePacks" section, then change all true to false, save the file.
+If you can't get to that menu, close the game, open up `\Documents\My Games\Terraria\tModLoader\config.json` in a text editor, find the "ResourcePacks" section, then change all true to false, save the file.

 ## Flowchart
 Sometimes a mod is causing issues, but you can't tell which mod is the problem.
 Use this flowchart to diagnose and determine the bad mod: